yogeshagr/golang/gopl/gopl.md

 parameters or results; instead, we use slices.

 ### Slices
+- Slices are built around the concept of dynamic arrays that can grow and shrink as you see fit.
+They're flexible in terms of growth because they have their own built-in function called `append`, which can grow a slice quickly with efficiency.

 - Slices represent variable-length sequence whose elements all have the same type.
 A slice type is written []T, where the elements have type T; it looks like an array type without a size.